awsdocs/amazon-cloudfront-developer-guide/doc_source/AccessLogs.md

 1. **`x-edge-location`**

    The edge location that served the request\.
 Each edge location is identified by a three\-letter code and an arbitrarily assigned number \(for example, DFW3\)\.
-The three\-letter code typically corresponds with the International Air Transport Association \(IATA\) airport code for an airport near the edge location’s geographic location\. \(These abbreviations might change in the future\.\)
+The three\-letter code typically corresponds with the International Air Transport Association \(IATA\) airport code for an airport near the edge location's geographic location\. \(These abbreviations might change in the future\.\)

 1. **`sc-bytes`**